SwissBorg/pekko-persistence-postgres/docs/features.md

 > [Journal partitioned by ordering](http://localhost:4000/features#journal-partitioned-by-ordering-offset-values) column still uses B-Tree index since partition keys has to be included in primary key which must be unique.
 Unfortunately BRIN indices cannot guard uniqueness.

 ## Tags as an array of int
-Akka-persistence-jdbc stores all tags in a single column as String separated by an arbitrary separator (by default it’s a comma character).
+Pekko-persistence-jdbc stores all tags in a single column as String separated by an arbitrary separator (by default it’s a comma character).

 This solution is quite portable, but not perfect.
 Queries rely on the `LIKE ‘%tag_name%`’ condition and some additional work needs to be done in order to filter out tags that don't fully match the input `tag_name` (imagine a case when you have the following tags: _healthy_, _unhealthy_ and _neutral_ and want to find all events tagged with _healthy_.
 The query will return events tagged with both, _healthy_ and _unhealthy_ tags).